hassanadil18/Tramate/README.md

 A platform to connect Discord and Binance for automated trading based on signals.

-## Project Overview

-Tramate is a Rails-based web application that allows users to:
-- Connect to Discord servers to receive trading signals
-- Connect to Binance accounts for automated cryptocurrency trading
-- Execute trades automatically based on signals from Discord channels
-- Manage subscriptions and track trading performance

 ## Technology Stack

 - **Backend**: Ruby on Rails